-A strategy to achieve Vision Zero in the greater Portland region

-Exhibit A to Resolution No. 18-4894
+A strategy for guiding innovation to support the greater Portland region's goals Exhibit A to Resolution No. 18-4869

 Metro respects civil rights

 Metro fully complies with Title VI of the Civil Rights Act of 1964 that requires that no person be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination on the basis of race, color or national origin under any program or activity for which Metro receives federal financial assistance.